Mick Jagger: 1960s

 The group's early albums, including Out of Our Heads, Aftermath, and Between the Buttons, were successful commercially.
 In 1967, Jagger, Richards, and Jones were hounded by authorities over their recreational drug use after the News of the World published a three-part feature, "Pop Stars and Drugs: Facts That Will Shock You".
 The feature described alleged LSD parties hosted by the Moody Blues and attended by the Who's Pete Townshend and Cream's Ginger Baker, and alleged admissions of drug use by leading pop musicians.
 The first article targeted Donovan, who was raided and charged soon after the feature aired.
 The second instalment, published on 5 February, targeted the Rolling Stones.

 A reporter who contributed to the story spent an evening at the London club Blaise's, where a member of the Rolling Stones allegedly took several Benzedrine tablets, displayed a piece of hashish, and invited his companions back to his flat for a "smoke".
-The article claimed this was Mick Jagger, but it turned out to be a case of mistaken identity; the reporter had been eavesdropping on Brian Jones.
+The article claimed this was Jagger, but it turned out to be a case of mistaken identity; the reporter had been eavesdropping on Brian Jones.
 Two days after the article was published, Jagger filed a writ for libel against the News of the World.

 Jagger and Richards were later arrested on drug charges and given unusually harsh sentences.
-Jagger was sentenced to three months' imprisonment for possession of four over-the-counter pep pills he had purchased in Italy, and Richards was sentenced to one year in prison for allowing cannabis to be smoked on his property.
+Jagger was sentenced to three months' imprisonment for possession of four over-the-counter pep pills he had bought in Italy, and Richards was sentenced to one year in prison for allowing cannabis to be smoked on his property.
 The traditionally conservative editor of The Times, William Rees-Mogg, wrote an article critical of the sentences.
 On appeal, Richards's sentence was overturned and Jagger's was amended to a conditional discharge, although he spent one night in London's Brixton Prison.
 The Rolling Stones continued to face legal battles for the next decade.

-By the release of the Stones' album Beggars Banquet, Brian Jones was contributing only sporadically to the band.
+By the release of the Stones' album Beggars Banquet, Jones was contributing only sporadically to the band.
 Jagger said Jones was "not psychologically suited to this way of life".
 His drug use became a hindrance, and he could not obtain a US visa.
-Richards reported that when Jagger, Watts, and he were at Jones's house in June 1969, Jones admitted he was unable to "go on the road again".
+Richards said that when Jagger, Watts, and he were at Jones's house in June 1969, Jones said he could not "go on the road again".
 Jones left the band, saying, "I've left, and if I want to I can come back".
-On 3 July 1969, less than a month later, Jones drowned in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
-When asked if he felt guilty about Jones's death, Jagger told Rolling Stone in 1995:
+On 3 July 1969, Jones drowned in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
+When asked whether he felt guilty about Jones's death, Jagger told Rolling Stone in 1995: